ComputerDaddyGuy/JFileTreePrettyPrinter/README.md

 ## Emojis ❤️
 If your terminal supports them, you can choose to use emojis.
-Folders will have the "📂" emoji, and files will have an emoji depending on their extension (when applicable).
+Folders use the 📂 emoji, and files will have an emoji depending on their extension (when applicable).

 ```java
 // Example: Emojis.java